KyleZimmerschied/Website/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Ph.D. candidate in Finance at the [Trulaske College of Business](https://business.missouri.edu/) at the [University of Missouri](https://missouri.edu/).
+I am an Assistant Professor of Finance at the [Sam M. Walton College of Business](https://walton.uark.edu/) at the [University of Arkansas](https://www.uark.edu/).

-My research focuses on alternative investments, public finance, and entrepreneurial finance.
+My research focuses on alternative investments, household finance, public finance, and entrepreneurial finance.

+I completed my Ph.D. in Finance at the [Trulaske College of Business](https://business.missouri.edu/) at the [University of Missouri](https://missouri.edu/).
 Prior to the Ph.D. program, I earned a Bachelor of Science in Economics (Honors), Bachelor of Science in Statistics, and a Bachelor of Science in Business Administration with an emphasis in Finance from the [University of Missouri](https://missouri.edu/).

 Outside of research and teaching, I enjoy spending time with family, playing and coaching sports, and serving others.

-I will join the [Sam M. Walton College of Business](https://walton.uark.edu/) at the [University of Arkansas](https://www.uark.edu/) as an Assistant Professor of Finance in Fall 2025.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Kyle Zimmerschied CV.pdf" "newtab" >}}CV{{< /staticref >}}